-that provide investment-type services and most professional practices (other than engineering and architecture).
+Examples include businesses that provide investment-type services and most professional practices (other than engineering and architecture).

-The W-2 wage and property limitations and the service business limitation don't apply if your taxable income is under the applicable threshold.
+To reiterate, none of these limits apply if your taxable income is under the applicable threshold.
 In that case, you should qualify for the full 20% deduction.